Searching for my great–grandfather’s medals …

 Medals Reunited New Zealand©

-It is my belief the rightful place of any war or service medal that has been found, donated or offered up is with a Veteran’s descendant kin.
-Families who care for their ancestor’s medals tend to respect and honour their memory however many more Veterans are largely forgotten or unknown to which the numerous medals traded on the internet attest to.
-Medals Reunited New Zealand© was established to trace descendants in order to return named medals sent to us, a wider aim being to re-kindle the memory of the forgotten and anonymous with their descendant families.
+It is my belief the rightful place of any war or service medal is with a Veteran’s descendant kin.
+Families who care for their ancestor’s medals do so out of respect and to honour their memory, however many more Veterans are largely forgotten or unknown to which the numerous medals traded on the internet attest to.
+Medals Reunited New Zealand© was established to return medals that had been found (and donated) and to trace the recipient’s descendant kin to return them to.
+Through these medals we hope that a longer term aim will be realised, of ensuring the memory of the forgotten and anonymous will be made known to their descendants and so remembered by future generations.

 ~ A Nations’ Debt of Gratitude ~Be ever thankful for the sacrifices of others; We dare not forget we are the heirs of their honour, their courageous deeds, and unfulfilled dreams.